IsaacVerm/fractured/content/posts/awk-dplyr-comparison.md

 All of these supported by grouping.
 Each of these explanations is explained more in detail in the relevant section.

+Reading the data is out of scope for the comparison.

 ## Test data set

 Needs to be: